 1. First-time homebuyers: Get that starter home now

-Well, you'd best gyrate into action.
 And we mean now!
 More than half of the home sales (52 percent) in 2017 are expected to be to first-time buyers, and mostly to the millennial set (19 to 34 years old), many moving from urban rentals, research by the National Association of Realtors shows.
-That means competition -- and bidding wars -- could become fierce in the spring for such "starters" in desirable areas.
+That means competition — and bidding wars — could become fierce through the rest of the year for such “starters” in desirable areas.

 2. Sellers: Hire the right agent